-Many people don’t think of November as the season for gardening, but there’s always something to do or harvest.
-Here’s what I do in the garden in November.
+As the chill in the air gets chillier, it’s easy to forget to visit the garden.
+Many people don’t think of November as the season for gardening, but there’s always something to do or harvest in the garden.

 This article may contain affiliate links.
 Please read my disclosure for more info.

 We focused on harvesting, maintaining active gardens, putting inactive gardens to bed for the season, and planting garlic and fruit crops in October.
 This month includes many of the same activities: harvesting, preparing the garden for winter, sowing garlic, and planting fruit plants.
 Following are some ideas for prioritizing what to do in the garden in November.

 Remember, these November garden tasks are based on my gardening in USDA hardiness zone 6a.
 You may need to make adjustments for your climate.